 So many people won’t use the word ‘disabled’ because they think it’s somehow insulting or means we aren’t normal.
 Well, here are my thoughts on that.
 Disabled simply means having a condition that restricts your abilities to function physically, mentally, or socially.
 That’s the definition.
 A disabled person will not be offended if you call them disabled because you are stating the obvious.
 Denying the fact you have a disability can actually be very harmful.
 It can have a huge impact on your self-confidence.

 If you’re struggling, find what you’re good at.
 Everyone is good at something.
-You can find some sort of hobby.
-Take an art class or maybe start writing.
-It may take a little while for you to discover what you really like to do, so experiment with different things.
+You can find some sort of hobby such as taking an art class or maybe starting a blog.
+It may take a little while before you discover what you really like to do, so experiment with different things!

 If you are struggling with finding ways to build self-confidence here are some ways: